EVGove1/pdsnd_github/README.md

 The Bikeshare.py project was created on 26th December of 2022.

 ### Project Title
-Explore US Bikeshare Data
+Explore US Bikeshare Data.

 ### Description
-This Project explore a bicycle-sharing system where users are allow to rent bicycles. python script was wrote to help explore the data.
+This Project explore a bicycle-sharing system where users are allow to rent bicycles. python script. was wrote to help explore the data.

 ### Files used
-CSV Files that contains statistics from Chicago, Washington and New Yourk City
+CSV Files that contains statistics from Chicago, Washington and New Yourk City.

 ### Credits
-Kelvin Gove for all the support and Udacity for all materials, easy to understand
+Kelvin Gove for all the support and Udacity for all materials, easy to understand.